You’re driving down the street.

 Consider how that attitude might play out in a relationship.

-Your partner yells at you.
+Your boyfriend yells at you.
 You feel hurt and confused.
 Reasoning with him just makes him madder.
 You go quiet, hoping your silence will help it be over quickly.
 He continues raging at you until his rage is spent, then he leaves the house.

 You curl up on the sofa and finally allow yourself to cry.
 How could he DO that to you?
 He loves you!
 Doesn’t he realize you’d never do anything to hurt him?